 At the beginning of the pandemic we spoke with Architect Priya Aiyer, wellbeing ambassador for Architects Benevolent Society (ABS), to explore some of the challenges working from home presents to our personal and professional lives.
 In this blog, Priya shares a series of strategies architects can use to keep a healthy work-life balance.

 What is it about the architecture profession that affects mental health specifically?
 What have we learned about mental wellbeing during the coronavirus pandemic that we can take back into the workplace?
 How can we look after our own wellbeing?

 In this podcast, architects Jane Duncan OBE from Jane Duncan Architects, Priya Aiyer from Mace and Sean Peacock, Head of HR at Stride Treglown, discuss mental health and architectural practice.

 There has been a growing recognition of mental health issues in professional environments over the past few years and, encouragingly, more and more employers are aware and understanding of the pressures that mount up on their staff.

-To help practice leaders support working and furloughed staff during this time, we worked with the Architects’ Mental Wellbeing Forum (AMWF) to create a COVID-19 support toolkit for architects.
+To help practice leaders support staff during this time, we worked with the Architects’ Mental Wellbeing Forum (AMWF) to create a COVID-19 support toolkit for architects.

 Elina argues that the three pillars of sustainability, as advocated by the UN, are intended to represent the intersection of environmental, economic and social factors.
 As architects strive, though, to achieve challenging technical environmental targets in relation to the climate emergency, the quality of life of buildings inhabitants can all too easily be overlooked.

-In this feature, he talks about how findings from neuroscience and psychology can be incorporated into design choices.
+In this feature, Ben Channon talks about how findings from neuroscience and psychology can be incorporated into design choices.
 A resident’s sense of control over their environment, for example, should be a fundamental consideration for a project: placing the user first should be at the heart of a design.